allisonmorrell/StatuteSearch/README.md

 The search itself is a very basic implementation.

 ## Other things
-`section_retrieval.py` contains code related to retrieving sections from statutes by ID and also in progress work on hybrid similarity search and logit bias based ranking.
+`section_retrieval.py` contains code related to retrieving sections from statutes by ID and also in progress work on hybrid similarity search and logit bias-based ranking.